terraform-ibm-modules/terraform-ibm-secrets-manager/examples/existing-secret-manager/README.md

-# Complete example with BYOK encryption
+# existing-secret-manager example

-This examples handles the provisioning of a new Secrets Manager instance.
+This examples handles the use of existing Secrets Manager instance

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ### Requirements